1972 Montreal Museum of Fine Arts robbery: Previous thefts and attempts

-On two prior occasions thieves took, or attempted to take, works from the museum.
+On two prior occasions thieves had taken, or attempted to take, works from the museum.

-One night in 1933, a person who had hidden in the museum overnight passed 14 paintings, mostly by Canadian artists, to someone else through an open window in the women's lavatory.
-Later the museum received a ransom note asking $10,000 for the return of the paintings.
-Three months later, the English-language Montreal Star and the French La Presse each received half of one of the paintings in the mail.
-A note along with them said if a ransom of 25 percent of the remaining paintings' total value was not paid, they too would be returned in pieces.
+One night in 1933, someone hidden in the museum overnight passed 14 paintings, mostly by Canadian artists, to another person through an open window in the women's lavatory.
+Later the museum received a ransom note asking $10,000 for the paintings' return.
+Three months later, the English-language Montreal Star and the French La Presse each received half of one painting in the mail.
+A note said if a ransom of 25% of the remaining paintings' total value was not paid, they too would be returned in pieces.